 Thank you for this series!
 It came at a very important time in my life.
 After caring for my father this last year while he went through chemo for pancreatic cancer, we got a terminal prognosis on March 4th of this year.
 He passed away on May 7th.
 I couldn’t be more grateful to have Mind Matters come into my life during this time of grief.
 Thank you.

-In 2017, we released the Mind Matters curriculum to teach people skills and practices that cultivate healing and build resilience.
+In 2017, we released the Mind Matters curriculum to teach people skills and practices that cultivate healing and build resilience through on-demand learning.

 Today, in response to the stress caused by the COVID-19 pandemic, The Dibble Institute has created Mind Matters Now, an on-demand, virtual learning experience with that same goal.